neurodatascience/QLS612-Overview/windows-setup.md

 1. Leave all the defaults during the installation with the following exception:
       - Please make sure the box labelled "Register Code as an editor for supported file types" is selected

-#### VSCode extensions (allows you to access the WSL Ubuntu)
+#### VSCode extensions (allows you to access the WSL2 Ubuntu)

-1. Open the VSCode application, go to Extentions tab (on the left) and search for ```Remote - WSL``` or ```VSCode Terminal For Ubuntu```, install them; (Usually, VSCode can detect your WSL Ubuntu installation and remind you to install these related extentions).
+1. Open the VSCode application, go to **Extentions tab** (on the left) and search for ```Remote - WSL``` or ```VSCode Terminal For Ubuntu```, install them; (Usually, VSCode can detect your WSL Ubuntu installation and remind you to install these related extentions).
-1. Type `code .` into the terminal and press `Enter`.
+1. Type `code .` into **the terminal (Ubuntu \<DISTRO-NAME\> (18.04.5) on Windows (App))** and press `Enter`.
-   You should see a message reading "Installing VS Code Server" and then a new windows will open up.
+   You should see a message reading "Installing VS Code Server" and then a new VSCode window (entitled: Get Started - \<USER NAME\> [WSL: Ubuntu \<DISTRO-NAME\>] - Visual Studio Code) will open up.
-1. Press `Ctrl+Shift+P` in the new window that opens and type "Extensions: Install extensions" into the search bar that appears at the top of the screen.
+1. Press `Ctrl+Shift+P` in the new VSCode window and type "Extensions: Install extensions" into the search bar that appears at the top of the screen, select the one that reads "Extensions: Install extensions".
-   Select the appropriate entry from the dropdown menu that appears (there should be four entries; simply select the one that reads "Extensions: Install extensions").
-1. A new panel should appear on the left-hand side of the screen with a search bar.
+2. A new panel should appear on the left-hand side of the screen with a search bar.
-   Search for each of the following extensions and press `Install` for the first entry that appears.
+   Search for each of the following extensions and press `Install in WSL: Ubuntu-\<DISTRO-NAME\>` for the first entry that appears.
 (The author listed for all of these extensions should be "Microsoft".)
-      - Python (n.b., you will need to reload VSCode after installing this)
+      - Python Extension Pack (n.b., you will need to reload VSCode after installing this)
       - Live Share (n.b., you may need to press "Ctrl/Cmd+Shift+P" and type "install extensions" again after installing this)
       - Live Share Extension Pack
       - Docker
       - Remote - WSL

-### Python (in the WSL Ubuntu)
+### Python (VSCode terminal or in the WSL Ubuntu terminal, all the following steps are the same as the [setup in Linux](https://neurodatascience.github.io/QLS612-Overview/linux-setup.html))

-1. Open a new terminal (from VSCode menu on top, the terminal will open at the bottom of the VSCode main window, working with this terminal is equavalent to ssh to the WSL Ubuntu) and type the following lines (separately) into the terminal, pressing `Enter` after each one:
+1. Type the following lines (separately) into the terminal (at the bottom of the VSCode main window, working with this terminal is equavalent to ssh to the WSL2 Ubuntu) and press `Enter` after each one:

    ``` bash
    wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh